On the law of the supremum of L\'evy processes: Introduction

-The present work is mainly concerned with the study of the nature of the law of the overall supremum $\overline{X}_t$ and more specifically, with the existence of a density for this distribution.
-In a recent paper, N.~Bouleau and L.~Denis \cite{bd} have proved that the law of $\overline{X}_t$ is absolutely continuous whenever the L\'evy measure of $X$ is itself absolutely continuous and satisfies some additional conditions, see Proposition 3 in \cite{bd}.
-This result has raised our interest on the subject and we proposed to determine 'exploitable' necessary and sufficient conditions under which the law of $\overline{X}_t$ is absolutely continuous.
-Doing so, we also obtained conditions for the absolute continuity of the random vectors $(g_t,\overline{X}_t)$, $(\overline{X}_t,X_t)$ and $(g_t,\overline{X}_t,X_t)$, where $g_t$ is the time at which the maximum of $X$ occurs on $[0,t]$.
+The present work is mainly concerned with the study of the nature of the law of the overall supremum $\overline{X}_t$ and, more specifically, with the existence of a density for this distribution.
+In a recent paper, Bouleau and Denis~\cite{bd} proved that the law of $\overline{X}_t$ is absolutely continuous whenever the L\'evy measure of $X$ is itself absolutely continuous and satisfies some additional conditions; see Proposition 3 in~\cite{bd}.
+This result has raised our interest on the subject, and we propose to determine ``exploitable'' necessary and sufficient conditions, under which the law of $\overline{X}_t$ is absolutely continuous.
+Doing so, we also obtained conditions for the absolute continuity of the random vectors $(g_t,\overline {X}_t)$ and $(g_t,\overline{X}_t,X_t)$, where $g_t$ is the time at which the maximum of $X$ occurs on $[0,t]$.
 The proofs are based on two main ingredients.
-The first one is the equivalence between the law of $X_t$ in $\mathbb{R}_+$ and the entrance law of the excursions of the reflected process at its minimum, see Lemma \ref{equivalence1}.
-The second argument is an expression of the law of $(g_t,\overline{X}_t,X_t)$ in terms of the entrance laws of the excursions of both reflected processes.
-From this expression, we may in addition recover the law of $(g_t,\overline{X}_t,X_t)$ for Brownian motion with drift and derive an explicit form of this law for the symmetric Cauchy process.
+The first one is the equivalence between the law of $X_t$ in $\mathbb{R}_+$ and the entrance law of the excursions of the reflected process at its minimum; see Lemma~\ref{equivalence1}.
+The second argument is an expression of the law of $(g_t,\overline{X}_t,X_t)$ in terms of the entrance laws $q_t$ and $q_t^*$ of the excursions of both reflected processes, at the maximum and at the minimum, respectively: if 0 is regular for both half lines $(-\infty,0)$ and $(0,\infty)$, then

+This expression is extended to the nonregular cases in Theorem \ref {law}.
+As another application, we may recover the law of the triplet $(g_t,\overline{X}_t,X_t)$ for Brownian motion with drift and derive an explicit form of this law, for the symmetric Cauchy process.
 The law of $(g_t,\overline{X}_t)$, may also be computed in some instances of spectrally negative L\'evy processes.